 Distinguished by horizontal oval subdials and a vertical oval date display, the dial takes inspiration from several De Ville timepieces.

 The steel case measures 38 mm in diameter, with an 18 mm lug width, and features a mixture of brushed and polished surfaces.
 A box-type sapphire crystal protects the dial and is surrounded by a fixed tachymeter bezel.
 A seahorse medallion is stamped on the screw-in solid steel caseback.
-Water-resistance is 100 meters.
+Water resistance is rated down to 100 meters.

 There are 14 references starting at $4,750 on a leather strap.